SwordHunter231/N1-App/README.md

 ## How to download

-Before downloading, we need to install python.
+Before downloading the app, we need to install python.
 Python is the programming language this app is written in and is essential in order to run the application.

 ### Download Python on Windows